 - This condition is a surgical emergency.

-Whether or not you need treatment depends on the size of your hernia and the severity of your symptoms.
-One treatment options for a hernia include lifestyle changes and medication.
+The need for treatment depends on the size of your hernia and the severity of your symptoms.
+Treatment options for a hernia include lifestyle changes and medication.

 Lifestyle changes- Dietary changes can often treat the symptoms of a hiatal hernia, but won’t make the hernia go away.
 Avoid large or heavy meals, don’t lie down or bend over after a meal, and keep your body weight in a healthy range.